marcusgia2505/classEx_doc/docs/Elements.rst

 Radiolines, like Likert scales, offer stepwise input.
 The Settings are

 minimum and maximum
-	The first bullet of the slider is the minimum value, the last the maximum values.
-For each bullet the value increases by one.
+	The first bullet of the slider is the minimum value, and the last is the maximum value.
+For each bullet, the value increases by one.
 In the example, a minimum of 0 and a maximum of 10 give 11 input possibilities.

 default
 	The default value is pre-marked at the start.